jloughry/CESAR2012/README.md

 -----------------

-The paper is titled *Information Asymmetry in Classified Cross Domain System Accreditation* and is due to be presented at the C&ESAR 2012 conference in Rennes, France in November.
+The paper is titled *Information Asymmetry in Classified Cross Domain System Accreditation* and was presented at the C&ESAR 2012 conference in Rennes, France.

 Build Notes
 -----------